ckb-js/kuai/task-system-design.md

 #### How to run task

-There is a `run` method in `RuntimeEnvironment`, which will find the matched task from `tasks`, and when running it will check if the `Task` is an `OverrideTask`, if it is, it will pass the action of its `parentTask` as `runSuper` parameter to the `action` of the task
+There is a `run` method in `RuntimeEnvironment`, which will find the matched task from `tasks` by name, and when running it will check if the `Task` is an `OverrideTask`, if it is, it will pass the action of its `parentTask` as `runSuper` parameter to the `action` of the task

 #### How to extends RuntimeEnvironment